brentlintner/linus/TRACKER.md

         * Possible it is because of the "wait before coding" prompt and it's not clear enough
         * --> possible the massive amount of files, and it lost context
         * I.e add 'remember the 'Instructions' section you should follow'

+* Terminal Integration
+    * Be able to see test output in the terminal (ex: pytest, etc), just let it run the commnads?
+    * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
+    * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
+        * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)
+        * We then take the sliced output and show it to the llm as an open log file linked to the command.
+It then can then continue on.
+        * Whitelist once per directory for each command? (needs db)

+* Prompt Customization
+    * Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
+    * Consider having per path project.md so it only applies if the context applies?
+    * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
+    * Pull in best practices, cheatsheets and other useful information from the Database (depending on settings and context)
+    * If a PROJECT.md exists, pull that into the Database
+        * Create one for this project to test out
+        * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
+        * Have defaults as well
+            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 ## Backlog